Ed Carberry: Southwestern

-In 2016, Carberry guided Southwestern to a 9–2 record and a share of American Mountain Conference title, finishing the season with a loss to Los Angeles Valley in the American Bowl.
+In 2016, Carberry guided Southwestern to a 9–2 record and a share of American Mountain Conference title; they lost to Los Angeles Valley in the American Bowl.
 In 2017, the Jaguars posted an undefeated conference record en route to another conference title, qualifying them for the American Bowl, where they beat Allan Hancock.
-Carberry was named the conference coach of the year in both 2016 and 2017, as well as the 2017 CCCFCA Region IV Coach of the Year.
+Carberry was named the conference coach of the year both in 2016 and 2017, as well as the 2017 CCCFCA Region IV Coach of the Year.
 He led Southwestern to a win over local rivals Palomar in the 2018 Beach Bowl followed by a defeat to Long Beach City in the 2019 Southern California Bowl.
 However, the 2020 season was cancelled due to the COVID-19 pandemic and its effects lingered into 2021, impacting player availability and recruiting.
 Carberry led the Jaguars to a 3–7 record in his final season, which he described as "brutal," before announcing his retirement in February 2022.
 "I was lucky enough to hit the nail with a hammer for 45 years, and now I’m lucky enough to know the right time to get out," he said.
 "COVID and other things wore me down."

-In 14 seasons at Southwestern, Carberry compiled an 88–59 record, including 5–3 in bowl games, retiring as the winningest coach in program history.
+In 14 seasons at Southwestern, Carberry compiled an 88–59 record, including 5–3 in bowl games.
+He finished his career with the most coaching wins in program history.